 In North America, you can find the Ninebot E45 on Amazon, and that’s usually where you will find the best deal.
 The scooter is also available through the official Segway store, although for some reason, it’s often a bit more expensive there.

-In the UK, and possibly some other European countries, the Ninebot E45 is available at PureElectric.
+In the UK, and possibly some other European countries, the Ninebot E45 is available at Amazon UK.

-If you wish to return the scooter for any reason, you should have 30 days to do so with any of the merchants.
+If you wish to return the scooter for any reason, you should have 30 days to return it, and that applies to any of the merchants.
 The return shipping costs will have to be covered by you in that case.

 Unboxing, assembly, user manual